-You will have two take home "learning checks" during the semester.
-These assignments should challenge you to USE the information you are learning in class and in the textbook.
-The guidelines for each learning check will be distributed and discussed in class.
+You will have two "learning checks" during the semester.
+These in-class checks should challenge you to USE the information you are learning in class and in the textbook.
+Each learning check will be described and discussed in advance of its scheduled day.